Serving To Educate Primary Care Clinicians On Metabolic Issues

 What is a CGM and how do I choose one?

 Healthline Diabetes Mine.
 Updated December 14, 2021.
-Accessed January 3, 2022. https://www.healthline.com/diabetesmine/
+Accessed January 3, 2022. https://www.healthline.com/diabetesmine/what-is-continuous-glucose-monitor-and-choosing-one

 ADCES Playbook Series: Implementing CGM Into Your Practice